marcus-clements/nxempowerment/README.md

 ## USAGE ##

+Please see the Basic_Example Jupyter notebook in `notebooks`

 1. Create an empty DiGraph in Network X
 2. Assign the set of possible actions as a graph attribute
 3. Add nodes and edges.
 The edges must be labeled with an action.